ZeusWPI/g2-backend/README.md

     lein run migrate

-To start a web server for the application, run:
+To start the web server for the application, run:

-    lein run migrate
     lein run

 You can also start a repl environment which allows for more dynamic and involved programming.
 Following commands puts the webserver in the same state as the previous commands one but it leaves you in a repl.